schwabwaldemar/fernuni-hagen-softwaresicherheit/forensic/assesment1.md

 ## 6
 ### Looking at VeraCrypt's hidden volumes: Does a tool like tchunt actually find these?
 If not, what does it find - and if so, how?
 (20)

+Tools like tchunt are designed to search for traces of TrueCrypt and VeraCrypt volumes on a disk.
+While they may not directly detect hidden volumes themselves, they can identify potential indicators that encrypted volumes exist on the system.

+These tools typically search for patterns or signatures left behind by TrueCrypt or VeraCrypt containers, such as specific header structures or cryptographic signatures.
+When such signatures are found, it suggests the presence of encrypted volumes.
+However, these tools may not be able to differentiate between hidden volumes and regular volumes since they both share similar underlying structures.